Tap the text to show or hide reading controls.

 “Then come take it yourself.
 Why should I be the one to give it back?”

-Without a trace of hesitation, Yujin turned away from the ruins of the palace of Knossos.
+Without a flicker of hesitation, Yujin turned away from the ruins of the palace of Knossos.

 — Vmmmmmm—!